 You might think, well, this is like real life.
 Sometimes acts of God happen.
 Well, yes.
 But in books, I feel like things are a little more orchestrated than they usually are in real life.
 That means we should usually get an ending that is relevant.

-The plot twist exists for shock value.
+When the plot twist exists for shock value, sacrificing sense.

 When a plot twist is there just for shock value, it’s obvious and takes away from the meaning of the book.
 And it’s just poor writing in my opinion.
 This plot twist (among other flaws) made this 5-star book into a not-quite-3 star book for me.
 That’s pretty bad.

 YA, I’m looking at you.
-I haven’t read it regularly for years now, but near the end of my time with it, I noticed it was the same deal over and over again: character with interesting plot premise meets a love interest and the author decides to spend more time on yet another boring love triangle, feeling that readers don’t care about the interesting plot anymore.
+I haven’t read it regularly for years now, but near the end of my time with the genre, I noticed it was the same deal over and over again: character with interesting plot premise meets a love interest and the author decides to spend more time on yet another boring love triangle, feeling that readers don’t care about the interesting plot anymore.
 If the author suddenly decides the original plot isn’t important, I’ll probably lose interest too.
 Stories should stay focused.
 If I pick up a book marketed for it’s thrilling spy mission, the second half shouldn’t be focused mostly on a romance.

 Sigh.
 Speaking of which…

 Now I’m going to return to Storyteller yet again.
 This started out as a really captivating book where a real mission was going on.
 But when Sage, our MC, meets Leo the prosecutor right away, you know what’s going to happen.
 Yep.
 What starts out as a captivating debate on forgiveness and justice turns into a sappy love fest, and that made me angry.